mrwonko/Blender-Jedi-Academy-Tools/readme.txt

   * Tick "Tag" to make the current object be treated as a tag.
 [TODO: Explain how exactly it is turned into a tag]
   * Tick "Off" to mark this object as off/hidden.
   * Since surfaces across all LODs share their hirarchical information and their "Tag" and "Off" settings, only the first LOD (model_root_0) is evaluated.
+  * The skeleton has a scale setting, but that is mostly ignored.

 The Ghoul 2 model format has a couple of limitations, keep them in mind:
   * Every vertex needs to be weighted